R O S E - L Y N N F I S H E R

 THE TOPOGRAPHY OF TEARS

-Although the empirical nature of tears is a composition of water, proteins, minerals, hormones, antibodies and enzymes, the topography of tears revealed to me a momentary landscape, transient as the fingerprint of someone in a dream.
-To me this series is like an ephemeral atlas.
+Although tears are a composition of water, proteins, minerals, hormones, antibodies and enzymes, the topography of my tears revealed to me momentary landscapes, transient as the fingerprint of someone in a dream.
+For me this series is like an ephemeral atlas.

-Many variables influence the visual diversity among these images: whether the tear was air-dried or compressed, the volume of tear fluid I saved on a slide, chemical/biological variations, microscope and camera settings, and how I process and print the photograph.
-Many other variables are not yet understood.
+Many variables influence the visual diversity among these images: whether sampled tears is air-dried or compressed, the volume of tear fluid on a slide, chemical/biological variations, microscope and camera settings, and how I visually process and print a photomicrograph.
+Other variables are yet to be studied.

 Tears are the medium of our most primal language in moments as unrelenting as death, as basic as hunger, and as complex as a rite of passage.
 They are the evidence of our inner life overflowing its boundaries, spilling over into consciousness.
-Wordless and spontaneous, they release us to the possibility of realignment, reunion, catharsis, intractable resistance short-circuited.
-Shedding tears, shedding old skin.
+Wordless and spontaneous, they can release us to the possibility of realignment, reunion, catharsis, intractable resistance short-circuited, as in shedding an old skin; shedding tears, shedding light.
+The light shed through a tear that illuminates the poetry of life.

-While my project began at the most personal level, The Topography of Tears ultimately became a contemplation on what connects us all in a most essential way - as though each one of our tears carries a microcosm of the collective human experience, like one drop of an ocean.
+While my project began at the most personal level, the Topography of Tears came to be a contemplation on what connects us all in a most essential way - as though a microcosm of humanity permeates each tear, like one drop of an ocean.

 all rights reserved